the-mighty-mo/FBIBot/README.md

 **NOTE:** This project was created in Visual Studio 2019 and may not be backwards compatible with older versions of Visual Studio.
 3. Add your Client ID, Token, and Discriminator to `SecurityInfo.cs` so the bot can come online and respond to commands.
 **NOTE:** It is recommended that you set your bot's profile picture to FBIBot/FBI.png and its name to "The FBI" for maximum effect.
-4. Restore NuGet packages (if necessary before build).
-5. Build the project in Release mode (Any CPU) and run `FBIBot.exe` in `FBIBot\bin\Release\netcoreapp3.1`.
+4. Build the project in Release mode (Any CPU) and run `FBIBot.exe` in `FBIBot\bin\Release\net5.0`.

 ### Some notes

-Currently, warnings don't do anything automatically due to running out of time after setting up all the regex and automod stuff.
-Additionally, the regex stuff is not perfect, and not all messages send "useful" error messages.
-Lastly, commands with a given length of time will only work if the bot stays open since I have not figured out how to log data in such a way that the bot would be able to repeal mod actions after a restart.
-However, these will all be added/fixed as soon as possible after Discord selects the winners of Discord Hack Week.
+Currently, warnings don't do anything automatically.
+Additionally, not all messages send "useful" error messages.
+Lastly, commands with a given length of time will only work if the bot keeps running (this will be fixed in a future release).
 Also, we'll install more surveillance systems soon.

-Thank you for your cooperation. ~~Because you don't have a choice but to cooperate.~~
+Thank you for your cooperation. ~~Not that you had a choice.~~
 \- The FBI, under the direction of Supreme Leader Josedolf Staller